Click here to download this factsheet in PDF form

-The aim of this fact sheet is to give you information if your baby is diagnosed with a congenital heart condition before they are born.
+The aim of this information sheet is to give you information if your baby is diagnosed with a congenital heart condition before they are born.

 When do congenital heart conditions happen?